Ziwi01/proveasio/README.md

 ## Features

 Below you can find brief summary of included tools and features.
-For more details for each tool, see the [software](#software-role) and [dev](#dev-role) roles section and take a look at the links there.
+For more details for each tool, see the [software role](#software-role) section and take a look at the links there.

-For comprehensive description and scenarios with examples, see [Usages.md](./Usages.md).
+For usage scenarios with examples (screenshots, videos), see [Usages.md](./Usages.md).

 ### Terminal